The case for a 'Royal Borough of Greenwich'

 Many are fairly obvious from the list in Summary A, such as The Royal Observatory, and Queen's House (as part of NMM), and Royal Park.

 Others less so such as the Royal Hospital for Seamen - Greenwich Hospital.
-The buildings are obvious enough, as the Old Royal Naval College and Thornhill's decoration of the Painted Hall is the artistic celebration, par excellence, of the English Protestant succession, and its harvest of national maritime wealth and power, under William and Mary, Anne, George I and (as Prince of Wales) George II - all of whom feature there.
+The buildings are obvious enough, as the Old Royal Naval College and the decoration of the Painted Hall by James Thornhill is the artistic celebration, par excellence, of the English Protestant succession, and its harvest of national maritime wealth and power, under William and Mary, Anne, George I and (as Prince of Wales) George II - all of whom feature there.
 However Greenwich Hospital, as a now largely invisible institution, is still deeply involved at Greenwich in its long role of supporting the welfare of seamen, especially of the Royal Navy, their families, the education of their children and encouragement of matters maritime.

 It built most of Greenwich's historic town centre in the 1830s, still owns it, and is now has planning permission for a multi-million pound scheme to revitalize it, to maximize economic benefit for its 'charitable objects' over the next 30 years plus.
 (These now include student bursaries to the University of Greenwich, housed in the ORNC).
 In short, this is a Royal Charity, trying to do something sensible that no other player in Greenwich can - and for prescribed 'public benefit' purposes.

 Other Royal associations include 'vanished uses' of sites or buildings.
 Excluding Greenwich Hospital, mentioned above, these include:

 - Greenwich Palace: a major site for the spectacular reception of Royal visitors and embassies under Henry VIII, including the Emperor Charles V in 1520 and 1522 and the French embassy of 1527, which echoed the Field of the Cloth of Gold.
 Jousting on the Palace Tiltyard - now the NMM north-east lawns - played a great element is these events - so equestrian 'Olympics' at Greenwich is nothing new.
 The Queen's House and Hospital also have a history of post-Civil War departures and arrivals, including of royal brides (for example Princess Augusta of Saxe-Gotha to marry Frederick, Prince of Wales in 1736)